opensearch-project/ml-commons/docs/tutorials/semantic_search/conversation_search_with_byte_quantized_vector.md

 # Topic

-> This tutorial doesn't explain details about byte-quantized vectors.
-Read this [Byte-quantized vectors in OpenSearch](https://opensearch.org/blog/byte-quantized-vectors-in-opensearch/) to learn more details.
+> This tutorial doesn't explain byte-quantized vectors in detail.
+For more information, see [Byte-quantized vectors in OpenSearch](https://opensearch.org/blog/byte-quantized-vectors-in-opensearch/).

-This tutorial explains how to build semantic search with [Cohere Embedding model](https://docs.cohere.com/reference/embed) and byte-quantized vectors in OpenSearch.
+This tutorial shows how to build semantic search using the [Cohere Embed model](https://docs.cohere.com/reference/embed) and byte-quantized vectors in OpenSearch.

-Cohere embedding model v3 supports more `embedding_types`, this tutorial uses `"int8"` to work with byte-quantized vectors.
+The Cohere Embed v3 model supports several `embedding_types`.
+This tutorial uses the `int8` type for byte-quantized vectors.

 Note: Replace the placeholders that start with `your_` with your own values.

 # Steps

-Cohere embedding model v3 supports different `input_type`.
-From Cohere [doc](https://docs.cohere.com/reference/embed)
+The Cohere Embed v3 model supports several input types.
+This tutorial uses the following input types (from the Cohere [documentation](https://docs.cohere.com/reference/embed)):
-> - `"search_document"`: Used for embeddings stored in a vector database for search use-cases.
+> - `search_document`: Used for embeddings stored in a vector database for search use cases.
 > - `"search_query"`: Used for embeddings of search queries run against a vector DB to find relevant documents.

-We will create two models in this tutorial:
+You will create two models in this tutorial:
-- one model with `search_document` input type for ingestion
+- A model used for ingestion with the `search_document` input type
-- one model with `search_query` input type for search
+- A model used for search with the `search_query` input type

 ## 1. Create embedding model for ingestion

-Create connector with `search_document` input type
+Create a connector with the `search_document` input type:

 ```
 POST /_plugins/_ml/connectors/_create